Cavaliers vs. Magic prediction, odds, line, time: 2026 NBA picks for Monday, Jan. 26

 SportsLine's model reveals its Cleveland Cavaliers vs. Orlando Magic picks and NBA best bets for their Monday matchup

 A matchup between Eastern Conference hopefuls takes place on Monday's NBA schedule as the Orlando Magic visit the Cleveland Cavaliers.
 Orlando (23-21) has lost three games in a row, including a Saturday defeat to Cleveland, 119-105.
 The Cavs (27-20) are riding a three-game winning streak and have won five of the last six.
-Franz Wagner (ankle) is out for Orlando, while Darius Garland (toe) is out for Cleveland.
+Franz Wagner (ankle) is out for Orlando, while Darius Garland (toe) is out for Cleveland and De'Andre Hunter (knee) is questionable.

 Tipoff is at 7 p.m.
 ET from Rocket Arena in Cleveland.
-The Cavs lead the all-time series 68-62.
-The latest Magic vs. Cavaliers odds have Cleveland as 5.5-point favorites, according to DraftKings Sportsbook, while the over/under for total points scored is 227.5.
+The latest Magic vs. Cavaliers odds have Cleveland as 5.5-point favorites, according to DraftKings Sportsbook, while the over/under for total points scored is 225.5.
 Before making any Cavaliers vs. Magic picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: